MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 AW: Yeah.
 {: .interviewer }

 MK: But, I’m feeling good.
 I just did a lot of live playing.
-I was out touring with *Beer for Dolphins* with [Bryan Beller](https://en.wikipedia.org/wiki/Bryan_Beller) and [Joe Travers](http://wiki.killuglyradio.com/wiki/Joe_Travers), and then we wound up on election night at The Baked Potato.
+I was out touring with *Beer for Dolphins* with [Bryan Beller&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bryan_Beller) and [Joe Travers&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://wiki.killuglyradio.com/wiki/Joe_Travers), and then we wound up on election night at The Baked Potato.
 {: .interviewee }

 AW: Right.
 {: .interviewer }

-MK: With [Rick Musallum](http://rickmusallam.com) joining us.
+MK: With [Rick Musallum&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://rickmusallam.com) joining us.
 We were a trio up until that last show, and then we were a quartet which I saw as sort of crossing the threshold in Beer for Dolphins activity next year.
 {: .interviewee }

 AW: Oh really?
 Awesome!